Globe Union Faucets Review & Rating Updated: 03/23/18

 In addition to its proprietary worldwide brands, Globe Union makes faucets for many other faucet companies, including (See a more complete list in Table 2.)

-It also provides faucet parts and components to
+It also provides faucet parts and components to among others.

-Globe Union has somewhat of a checkered history, and has not always obeyed the rules.
-It has been accused several times of counterfeiting faucets from other companies, and had to settle with Faucet for pirating Delta's patented ball valve technology or face an International Trade Commission order banning its products from the U.S. But, it has matured as an international trading partner in the past twenty years
+Globe Union has somewhat of a checkered history and has not always obeyed the rules.
+It has been accused several times of counterfeiting faucets from other companies and had to settle with Faucet for pirating Delta's patented ball valve technology or face an International Trade Commission order banning its products from the U.S. But, it has matured as an international trading partner in the past twenty years

 The company is now very meticulous at ensuring that its faucets comply with the laws and regulations applicable to each host country in which it does business.
-In the U.S. and Canada its faucets are certified to comply with all plumbing standards and are accepted by all U.S. and Canada plumbing codes.
-All Globe Union faucets are also certified lead free under the very rigorous standard required by the Safe Drinking Water Act as of 2014 and may be sold or leased in Canada and "introduced into commerce" in the U.S. The faucets also comply with the separate lead-free laws of Maryland, Louisiana, Vermont and California and may be sold and installed in those states.
+In the U.S. and Canada, its faucets are certified to comply with all plumbing standards and are accepted by all U.S. and Canada plumbing codes.
+All Globe Union faucets are also certified lead-free under the very rigorous standard required by the Safe Drinking Water Act as of 2014 and may be sold or leased in Canada and "introduced into commerce" in the U.S. The faucets also comply with the separate lead-free laws of Maryland, Louisiana, Vermont and California and may be sold and installed in those states.

 But, Globe Union grimly faced the slings and arrows head on, and doggedly set about making things better.
 Danze now supports its faucets and other products as well as any company selling faucets in North America with a well-organized, well-trained U.S.-based parts and warranty service located in Illinois.
 Since opening the U.S. center, earlier parts and warranty support problems seem to have largely disappeared.
 In our last series of tests, Danze customer service scored well for wait times, promptness of response, and product knowledge.